TAbhishekkumar6/RedstoneStudio/README.md

 ## License

-**Coming soon** - License details will be announced as the project nears its first stable release.
+**Coming soon** - License details will be announced as the project nears its first UnStable release.

 ---